estherdomfeh213/thme/README.md

 Did this by changing my MAC address to a another device's MAC address to get on a hotal Wi-Fi that i was supposed to pay for.

 THM{YOU_GOT_ON_TRYHACKME}

+### Ping (ICMP)
+Ping is one of the most fundamental network tools available to us.
+Ping uses ICMP (Internet Control Message Protocol) packets to dectermine the performance of a connection between devices, eg. if the connection exits or is reliable.
+The syntax to do a simple ping is: **ping IP address or website URL**

+To find IP Address on Linux or Windows: **ipconfig**